-10.1 If the Determination is in favor of the Complainant, the decision shall be immediately transmitted to the registry operator.

-- Immediately upon receipt of the Determination, the registry operator shall suspend the domain name, which shall remain suspended for the balance of the registration period and would not resolve to the original web site.
-The nameservers shall be redirected to an informational web page provided by the URS Provider about the URS.
+- 10.1 If the Determination is in favor of the Complainant, the decision shall be immediately transmitted to the Registry Operator, the Complainant, the Respondent and the Registrar. - 10.2 Immediately upon receipt of the Determination, the Registry Operator shall suspend the domain name, which shall remain suspended for the balance of the registration period and would not resolve to the original web site.
+The Registry Operator shall cause the nameservers to redirect to an informational web page provided by the URS Provider about the URS.
 The URS Provider shall not be allowed to offer any other services on such page, nor shall it directly or indirectly use the web page for advertising purposes (either for itself or any other third party).
-The Whois for the domain name shall continue to display all of the information of the original Registrant except for the redirection of the nameservers.
-In addition, the Whois shall reflect that the domain name will not be able to be transferred, deleted or modified for the life of the registration. - 10.3 There shall be an option for a successful Complainant to extend the registration period for one additional year at commercial rates. - 10.4 No other remedies should be available in the event of a Determination in favor of the Complainant.
+The Registration Data for the domain name shall continue to display all of the information of the original Registrant except for the redirection of the nameservers.
+In addition, the Registry Operator shall cause the RDDS to reflect that the domain name will not be able to be transferred, deleted or modified for the life of the registration. - 10.3 There shall be an option for a successful Complainant to extend the registration period for one additional year at commercial rates. - 10.4 No other remedies should be available in the event of a Determination in favor of the Complainant. - 10.5 If the Examiner rules in favor of Respondent, the Provider shall notify the Registry Operator to unlock the name and return full control of the domain name registration to the Registrant.